wbf22/Java-Journeyman-Badge/checkList.md

 Collections that use raw or generic types are very useful as any types can be stored in them.
 [comment]: <> (Analyze the interoperability of collections that use raw types and generic types)

+In graphing > grapher.java I use the BigDecimal wrapper class to do math.
+I believe it uses autoboxing and unboxing behind the scenes.
 [comment]: <> (Use wrapper classes, autoboxing and unboxing)

+In graphing > Point.java I implemented the comparable interface.
 [comment]: <> (Use java.util.Comparator and java.lang.Comparable)

+In graphing > Grapher.java I sorted a list of Point objects in the getPointsForFunction method.
 [comment]: <> (Sort and search arrays and lists)

+I use Lists all throughout this project.
+I used a Set implementation in
 [comment]: <> (&#40;stretch&#41; Create and use List, Set and Deque implementations)

+In grpahing > grapher.java I use a Multimap which is a map implementation.
 [comment]: <> (&#40;stretch&#41; Create and use Map implementations)

 ### String Processing
+misc > RandomWord.java uses Scanner to read in a large file of english words. parsing > KeywordManager.java uses StringTokenizer to read user input.
+I use StringBuilder all over the place.
 [comment]: <> (Search, parse and build strings &#40;including Scanner, StringTokenizer, StringBuilder, String and Formatter&#41;)

 In ClariceBrain.java checkForKeyWords() uses regex to parse input looking for keywords.
 [comment]: <> (Search, and replace strings by using regular expressions, using expression patterns for matching limited to: . &#40;dot&#41;, * &#40;star&#41;, + &#40;plus&#41;, ?, \d, \D, \s, \S,  \w, \W, \b, \B, [], &#40;&#41;.)

 [comment]: <> (Format strings using the formatting parameters: %b, %c, %d, %f, and %s in format strings.)

+Create and use Map implementations
 ### Java I/O Fundamentals
 In Threads.java in the threads package threadPicture() uses DataStream input and output.
 BufferedReader, File and FileReader are used in printFile() in ClariceBrain.java.